bitnami/charts/bitnami/airflow/README.md

 The CeleryKubernetesExecutor (introduced in Airflow 2.0) is a combination of both the Celery and the Kubernetes executors.
 Tasks will be executed using Celery by default, but those tasks that require it can be executed in a Kubernetes pod using the 'kubernetes' queue.

+> The `CeleryKubernetesExecutor` has been deprecated starting with Airflow 3.0.0.

 #### LocalExecutor

 The Local executor runs tasks by spawning processes in the Scheduler pods.
 To enable `LocalExecutor` set the following parameters.